marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Improve compatibility with YITH Request a Quote Premium - include configuration data when adding from the cart
 * FIX: Fix CSS issue in Dark mode, where the viewer would disappear at a certain screen size

 = 1.3.5 - 3/Jun/2024 =